-Trump's legacy leaves Arctic with fewer environmental protections and more risk of conflict, experts warn | CBC News
+Trump's legacy leaves Arctic with fewer environmental protections and more risk of conflict, say experts | CBC News

-Trump's legacy leaves Arctic with fewer environmental protections and more risk of conflict, experts warn
+Trump's legacy leaves Arctic with fewer environmental protections and more risk of conflict, say experts

 From idea to buy Greenland to development in Arctic National Wildlife Refuge, Trump has left his mark

-Note: - An earlier version of this story misidentified a photo of Tasiilaq, Greenland, as Upernavik.
-The caption has been corrected.Jan 20, 2021 11:52 AM CT